-The preparers levy is the annual fee that we charge:
+The preparers levy is the annual levy that we charge to:

-- Companies listed on the London Stock Exchange with a Premium or Standard listing. - UK AIM and ISDX (previously known as PLUS) Market group companies. - Large private entities with a turnover of £500m or more. - Global Depository Receipts issuers. - Government Departments and other public sector organisations
+- o Companies listed on the London Stock Exchange with a Premium or Standard listing. - UK companies traded on AIM and listed on ISDX (previously known as PLUS) Market group. - Large private entities with a turnover of £500m or more. - Global Depository Receipts issuers. - o Government Departments, local authorities and other public sector organisations.